-Starting your child out with drum lessons is a decision that should be made between you, your child, and a professional drum teacher.
+While the best age for starting drum lessons can vary, the generally accepted age to begin is between nine and thirteen.
+This is a decision that should be made between you, your child, and a professional drum teacher.
 With varying opinions and different skills levels between ages, starting your child off at three years old could be a great idea or a waste of money.
-In this article we will be determining what the best age to start drum lessons is.

 The General Consensus